Autodesk-Forge/forge-tutorial-postman/DA4Revit/readme.md

 This folder contains a Postman Collection that contains the requests used in the [Design Automation for Revit Step-by-Step tutorial](https://dev.forge.autodesk.com/en/docs/design-automation/v3/tutorials/revit-edit/?sha=6120_10) on the Forge Portal.

-The Postman sidebar, Requests have been stored in folders that have the same name as the corresponding task in the Forge portal.
+On the Postman sidebar, requests are stored in folders that have the same name as the corresponding task in the Forge portal.
 ![Forge portal menu to Postman](images/forge_portal_menu_2_postman_menu.png "Forge portal task to Postman mapping")

 Individual requests in Postman have the same names as the correspondong step in the Forge portal.